aem-design/aem-content/README.md

 Helpers to export and import content into AEM instances.

+## Prerequisites

+You will need to have the following software installed to ensure you can contribute to development of this codebase:

+* [Powershell 7](https://github.com/PowerShell/PowerShell/releases) - this will make your windows terminal work check with `$PSVersionTable`

 ## Update your paths you want to export

 1. update variable `$ROOT_PATHS` in file `filevault-export.ps1` to allow extract of content from AEM instance.